ysyk2021/the-role-of-technology-in-employee-mental-health-strategies-for-creating-a-positive-digital/src/chapter-10-2.md

-# Final Recommendations for Creating a Positive Digital Workplace through Technology

 In this book, we have explored the role of technology in employee mental health and strategies for creating a positive digital workplace.
 In this final chapter, we will provide some additional recommendations for creating a positive digital workplace through technology.